-With some of the most classic TV shows and movies like Saved by the Bell, Boy Meets World, Clueless and Titanic, there’s so many 90s theme party ideas that the fun 90s possibilities are endless.
+With some of the most classic TV shows and movies like Saved by the Bell, Boy Meets World, Clueless and Titanic, there’s so many 90s theme party ideas, that the 90s party possibilities are endless.

-Take a look around, and you’ll see that the era has taken today’s fashion, media and event space by storm (though as LL Cool J would insist, don’t call it a comeback).
-You want to be trendy—we know you do—then throwing a 90s party is the perfect fit for your next birthday bash!
+Thirty years later, take a look around and you’ll see that the era continues to influence today’s fashion, media and event space (though as LL Cool J would insist, don’t call it a comeback).
+And then there are all the 90s kids that will be celebrating their 30th birthdays over the next decade.
+You want to be trendy—we know you do—then throwing a 90s party is the perfect fit for your next event!

-Here are 11 things for a 90s themed birthday party that Bayside High's cool crowd would rave over.
+Here are some 90s theme party ideas that Bayside High's cool crowd would rave over.

 Use everyone’s favorite fill-in-the-blank fun to invite Ross, Rachel, Joey, Phoebe, Chandler, Monica, and all the rest of your friends.
 In your mad libs invitation, include party details like the venue, date and time, and RSVP information.
 Send the invites digitally, and print out guests responses to use as decor.

-We’re talking about all the plaid, overalls, chokers, JNCO jeans and light up sneakers you can find.
-While lots of 90s styles are still so iconic, there’s a few different themes that inspired the clothing throughout the decade: grunge, modern preppy, punk and hip-hop.
+We’re talking about all the plaid, overalls, chokers, JNCO jeans and light-up sneakers you can find.
+While lots of 90s styles are still so iconic, there are a few different themes that inspired the clothing throughout the decade: grunge, modern preppy, punk and hip-hop.

 As we got to the middle of the decade, women were wearing lots of fitted skirts, pantsuits, bright colors and animal print patterns.
 Men also wore bold prints, lots of sports jerseys and graphic t-shirts, and started incorporating some blazers.